ausmango/Research-Data-Visualization/README.md

 # Research-Data-Visualization

-This repository contains Python scripts and CSV datasets for visualizing survey data on ChatGPT usage in writing among high school and college students.
-Intended for a 25 page research paper I completed.
-Charts are built with matplotlib.
+This repository contains Python scripts and CSV datasets used to generate charts for a 25-page research paper on ChatGPT in student writing.
+Charts were created using matplotlib.

-**NOTE: Each script uses a hardcoded CSV file path.
-Code is not meant for running, just a representation of the code used for the charts made for the paper.**
+**NOTE: Scripts contain hardcoded file paths and are not designed for general execution.
+This code serves as a static representation of the work used in the paper.**